eclipse-tractusx/digital-product-pass/dpp-verification/README.md

 - Certify Structure and semantics that follow the standards
 - Certify that the actual physical asset has the content which is placed in the Digital Product Pass serialized or type payload.
 - Certify that issuance of data to prevent fraud

+Companies that audit data are trusted by regulators, by several members of the supply chain and also by governments that require this companies to do inspections, auditing processes and other companies in other to generate proofs that companies are following the rules.
+Therefore, when talking about Catena-X were a Business to Business data exchange is done, allowing the data exchange between parties, to be audited by a third neutral party which will "certify" and "validate" if the data exchanged is correct and plausible.
+In this way the consumer company can trust that the data received from the data provider party is correct and then more accurate decisions can be taken over this data, knowing that the "data" auditor company has liability, during the certified time, in case something goes wrong.

 ## Verifiable Credential Documents